jthefang/LearningUnity/README.md

 	- The timeline is measure in [seconds]:[frames] (e.g. 3:14 = 3 seconds and 14 frames)
 	- Dope sheet = overview of keyframe timing for multiple properties
 - Decrease samples to change speed of animation
+- The controller `[GO_name].controller` contains the option to **loop** the animation (on by default)
 ## Add simple move left animation
 - Add property → Transform → Position
 - Click on time X you want the movement to occur => change position x to -val
 - This adds a **keyframe** that changes the property's value at this particular time
+- Another way to do it is to click the red record button --> click the key time on the timeline --> change transform position X in the inspector --> stop recording by clicking record button again
 ## Adding sound effects
 - Click + drag audio file to GO, this adds an Audio Component
 	- Disable by unchecking the audio component